Reducing the cost of cloud: Tips for reducing your spend at any cloud provider

 Compute

-A common misconception is that when you delete compute its volume is removed.
+A common misconception is that when you delete compute, its associated volume is removed.
 However, this is not mandatory.
-If a member of your team isn't trained to spot this, you risk this volume running in the background and entering the bill every month.
+If a member of your team isn’t trained to spot this, you risk these orphaned volumes running in the background and entering the bill every month.
+Beyond simple resource management, poor cloud application architecture design can silently inflate costs.
+Specific design choices, such as adding unnecessary queries, heavy widgets, or redundant data processing to a web application, can exponentially increase the resources required to run it.

 Network